hotovo/file-to-stash-project-demo/README.md

 + install Jira Rest Connector into Anypoint Studio [Installing connector](#installingConnector)
 + Locate the properties file `common.properties`, in src/main/resources
 + Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
-+ Update issue-input.csv from src/main/resources accordingly.
++ Update stash-project-input.csv from src/main/resources accordingly.
 Project key `MULETEST` should be replaced with some existig Project key in your JIRA instance.
 + Copy stash-project-input.csv from src/main/resources into your 'directory.source' folder
 + Once that is done, right click on project folder
 + Hover you mouse over `"Run as"`